felfajardous/Coding_cpp/2. input_output/readme.md

         cin >> s >> n;

-This reads the first word ("High") from stdin and saves it as string *s* , then reads the second word ("5") from stdin and saves it as integer *n* .
+This reads the first word ("High") from stdin and saves it as string $s$ , then reads the second word ("5") from stdin and saves it as integer $n$ .
 If we want to print these values to stdout, separated by a space, we write the following code:

         cout << s << " " << n << endl;

-This code prints the contents of string *s* , a single space (" "), then the integer *n* .
+This code prints the contents of string *s* , a single space (" "), then the integer $n$ .
 We end our line of output with a newline using endl.
 This results in the following output:

         High 5